kaulashish/book_inventory_management/README.md

 - Add a new store by clicking on the 'New Store' Button.
 Choose a name for your store and click 'Submit' or hit enter.

-- You will be redirected by to the home page and your store will be listed under 'Your Stores'
+- You will be redirected back to the home page and your store will be listed under 'Your Stores'

 - Click on your store.
 Now to add books, click on 'Search books to add to inventory'.